michael-s-downs/thethingineed/services/documentation/techhubgenaillmapi.md

   - max_input_tokens (optional): The maximum number of tokens used in the request.
   - max_completion_tokens (optional): In reasoning models, the `max_tokens` parameter is no longer supported.
 Instead, `max_completion_tokens` defines the maximum number of tokens the model can generate, including both the tokens visible to the user and the tokens used for reasoning.
   - reasoning_effort (optional): This parameter guides the model on how many reasoning tokens it should generate before producing a response to the prompt.
 It can be set to `[low, medium, or high]`.
 The higher the effort setting, the longer the model will take to process the request, generally resulting in a larger number of reasoning tokens.
 By default, it is set to `medium`.
 (Some models, such as `o1-mini`, do not yet support this parameter.)
+  - tools(optional): List of tools defined by the user that could be used by the model

 Specifically for DALLE the request parameters are: